We may earn a commission when you buy through links in our articles. Learn more.

 • Provides plus four culture to this city after researching the electricity technology.

-• Its production bonus is extended to all city centres within six tiles that do not already have a bonus from this building type.
+• Its production bonus is extended to all city centers within six tiles that do not already have a bonus from this building type.

 Montezuma from Civilization 6, an Aztec with green leafy headers, golden coverings on bits of his body, and brown trousers.